Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 Lacquer cut by Tim Xavier at Manmade Mastering, Berlin Pressed at Intakt!, Berlin

-Includes digital pre-order of KOLOKOL Remixes.
+Includes unlimited streaming of KOLOKOL Remixes

 Everybody knows the sound of church bells — the familiar midday clang.
 Strongly associating this sound with religion, we hardly ever think of it as a long musical tradition.
 In Philipp Gorbachev’s search for new heights, it turned out that the East European Orthodox tradition of bell ringing goes far beyond religious dogma.
 It’s ancient, it’s sacred, and it’s unchained.
 It’s about liberation, unity of body and soul, and free artistic expression.

 Church bell ringing has become the core musical practice for the electronic producer and performer in the last few years after a period of excessive club touring around the world.
 Searching for new ways to challenge and alter his physical and spiritual self, Philipp found his calling ringing bells in Moscow at St. Nicholas Church and Berlin at the Christ Resurrection Cathedral.
 An experienced raver and drummer himself, Gorbachev couldn’t help but build the connection between electronic synthesizers, entrancing techno loops, and the unique sonority and resonance of heavy-weight bronze bells.